Neron-Severi group preserving lifting of K3 surfaces and applications: Kummer surfaces and Enriques surfaces

 commutes with $-id _{E \times E}$ and induces a fixed point free involution on $X$.
-Hence $X$ is an Enriques K3 surface. \end{proof} Assume $Y$ is an Enriques surface whose K3 cover $X$ is a superingular of Artin invariant 1.
-For the family of K3 surfaces $\pi : X_{S} \to S$, we consider a stratification on $S$,
+Hence $X$ is an Enriques K3 surface. \end{proof} Assume $Y$ is an Enriques surface whose K3 cover $X$ is a supersingular K3 surface of Artin invariant 1.
+For the family of Enriques K3 surfaces $\pi : X_{S} \to S$, let us consider a stratification on $S$,

 Here $M_{i}$ is the locus of fibers of height at least $i$ and $\Sigma _{i}$ is the locus of supersingular fibers of Artin invariant at most $i$.
-All $M_{i}$ and $\Sigma _{I}$ are closed subset of $S$ and we assume they are all reduced.
-Each step on the stratification is defined by one equation, so the dimension drops at most 1 at each step.
-Since the central fiber of $\pi$ is $X$, the unique closed point of $S$ in contained in $\Sigma _{1}$.
-On the other hands, Enriques surfaces with supersingular K3 covers of Artin invariant 1 are classified by Enriques involutions of the supersingular K3 lattice of Artin invariant 1 which are discrete.
-Therefore the family of Enriques surfaces with supersingular K3 covers of Artin invariant 1 is discrete and $\Sigma _{1}$ consists of 1 point.
-Hence there are exactly 10 steps of dimension down on (\ref{fil}).
-If an Enriques K3 surface is of finite height, the height is at most 6.
-Also, if an Enriques K3 surface is supersingular, the Artin invariant is at most 5. (\cite{Ja}, p.8) It follows that $M_{6} =M_{10}$ and $\Sigma _{10} = \Sigma _{5}$, and
+All $M_{i}$ and $\Sigma _{i}$ are closed subset of $S$ and, for the simplicity, we assume they are all reduced.
+Each step in the stratification is defined by one equation, so the dimension decreases by at most 1 for each step (\cite{A},\textrm{ p.563}).
+Since the central fiber of $\pi$ is $X$, the closed point of $S$ is contained in $\Sigma _{1}$.
+On the other hands, a K3 surface of Artin invariant 1 is unique up to isomorphism.
+Hence $\Sigma _{1}$ is zero-dimensional and consists of one point.
+It follows that there are exactly 10 steps of dimension down on (\ref{fil}).
+If an Enriques K3 surface is of finite height, the height is at most 6 and if an Enriques K3 surface is supersingular, the Artin invariant is at most 5 (\cite{Ja}, Proposition 3.5).
+Therefore $M_{6} =M_{10}$ and $\Sigma _{10} = \Sigma _{5}$, and if we shorten the stratification (\ref{fil}) as